Solitude Springs Farm

 13th Annual Plant Sale

-We will be hosting our annual plant sale in late May and early June.
-We will have vegetable, flower, and herb seedlings, as well as peony plants and Quinalt strawberries for sale.
+We will be hosting our annual plant sale in late May.
+We will have vegetable, flower, and herb seedlings.
 The plant sale will be held at the gravel pit at 1 mile Murphy Dome Road (corner of Murphy Dome Road and Jennifer Drive.
 We will be there from 10 am to 7 pm each day for your shopping convenience.
-Prices will be mostly the same as last year, with mix-n-match 6-packs for $2.50 each, 3-inch pots for $1 each, peonies for $6 to $10 each and strawberries for $1.50 each.
-We will provide a list of the varieties of seedlings we have before the sale.
+Prices will be mostly the same as last year, with mix-n-match 6-packs for $2.50 each and 3-inch pots for $1.50 each.
+We will provide a list of the varieties of seedlings we have on Craigs List before the sale.